 The audit team is responsible for conducting the fieldwork including performing whatever control evaluation, substantive and compliance testing is deemed necessary.
-The Internal Auditor leading the assignment will discuss any findings as they arise with appropriate management to ensure that any misunderstandings or queries are dealt with as soon as possible.
+The Internal Auditor leading the assignment will discuss any findings as they arise with appropriate management to ensure the factual accuracy of the points being raised and so that any misunderstandings or queries are dealt with as soon as possible.

-An 'end of fieldwork' meeting will be held to confirm the factual accuracy of any control weaknesses identified during the course of the fieldwork and the recommended remedial action will be discussed at this meeting.
+An 'end of fieldwork' meeting will be held to confirm the factual accuracy of any apparent control weaknesses identified during the course of the fieldwork and the recommended remedial action will be discussed at this meeting.